Aparados da Serra

 Major Trails And Attractions

 The park's crown jewel is the Itaimbezinho Canyon, one of Brazil's most spectacular natural formations.
 Two main waterfalls, Andorinhas and Véu de Noiva, cascade dramatically down the canyon walls.
 The park offers several well-marked hiking trails, including the Vértice Trail and Cotovelo Trail, providing stunning viewpoints of the canyons.
 The Visitor Center provides educational exhibits and information about the park's ecology and geology.
-The nearby Serra Geral National Park, which shares boundaries with Aparados da Serra, offers additional hiking opportunities and viewpoints, including the equally impressive Fortaleza Canyon.
+The nearby Serra Geral National Park, which shares boundaries with Aparados da Serra, offers additional hiking opportunities and viewpoints, including the Fortaleza Canyon.
+[1]

 Visitor Facilities And Travel